 Greece in May

-Winter (December through February)
+Winter in the Peloponnese (December to February)

 Nafplio is a year-round destination

-Winter is the off season throughout Greece.
-While the weather is sometimes rainy and chilly, sunny days aren’t uncommon either.
+Winter is the off-season throughout Greece.
+While the weather is sometimes rainy and chilly, sunny days aren't uncommon either.
 Typical highs in the Peloponnese are in the 50s Fahrenheit, with lows in the 40s.
 Temperatures rarely drop below freezing.

 Although some attractions have shortened hours, visitors can expect reduced prices, especially on accommodation.
 The region’s towns will be up and running throughout the year, although they're quieter in the winter.
 This is a great time to experience the Peloponnese without the crowds.